See the best of Mesa Verde in our action-packed two day itinerary.

 You could spend weeks exploring every nook and cranny of Mesa Verde National Park, a cultural gem located in southwestern Colorado.
 But what if you only have 48 hours?
 Don’t worry.
 We have you covered!
 Stick to our detailed itinerary, and you’ll hit all the most important stops

 Buy tickets in advance at recreation.gov for the Balcony House Sunrise or Earlybird Tour.
 These early tours will let you experience one of Mesa Verde’s most adventurous cliff dwellings before the heat of the day.
 On this tour, you’ll climb with a ranger up exposed ladders and through narrow tunnels to explore Balcony House, an Ancestral Puebloan compound on the side of a cliff.

-Sound like a little more adventure than you’re up for?
-Be at the Mesa Verde Visitor and Research Center when it opens at 7:30 a.m. to get same-day tickets to the more moderate Cliff Palace tour.
+If you didn't reserve a ticket in advance, be at the Mesa Verde Visitor and Research Center when it opens at 7:30 a.m. to get same-day tickets for a tour, the Cliff Palace Tour being more moderate than than Balcony House.
 While you still have to climb exposed ladders, they are shorter and there is no crawling through tight tunnels involved!
-Tickets are $5 each.
+Tickets are $7 each.

 Tip: If you’re driving from out of the park, allow yourself an hour to get from the entrance to the Balcony House parking lot, as the roads are steep and windy and the speed limit is low.